Online Bachelor of Arts in Religious Studies – Religion, Politics and Global Affairs

 Religious studies is rooted in the humanities and fosters an appreciation for how humans express themselves through religious beliefs, practices and traditions.
 The academic study of religion can illuminate the complex relationships between religion, social structures, political power and globalization.

-The Bachelor of Arts in religious studies with a concentration in religion, politics and global affairs explores religion’s impact on all aspects of life.
-You’ll examine cultural diversity and investigate issues from different perspectives.
+If you’re interested in exploring religion’s impact on all aspects of life, this program may be a great fit.
+Throughout this program, you’ll examine cultural diversity and investigate issues from different perspectives.
 Your coursework may cover a variety of themes, such as bodily norms, dietary practices and the rites marking life transitions.

-Does my religious studies major say 'online'?
+Will my diploma say ‘online’?

 No, Arizona State University’s diplomas don’t specify whether you earn your degree online or in person.
 All diplomas and transcripts simply say “Arizona State University.”
-That’s because ASU Online students learn from the same faculty and receive the same course content as in-person students receive.

-REL 101: Religion, Culture and Public Life (HU & G)
+REL 101: Religion, Culture and Public Life (GCSI OR HU & G)

 REL 406: Religious Studies Capstone I